MVX-TKYC/app/client/README.md

 The `connectWallet` function calls `initiateLogin`, which initiates the web wallet login process.

-## Export

-The component is exported as the default export, making it available for use in other parts of your application.

-This component serves as the homepage of your web application, providing information about TKYC and allowing users to connect their wallets.

 # Profile Component

 This TypeScript React component, `Profile.tsx`, represents the user's profile page in your web application.